 What do we believe?

 We The Windsor Village Church Family believe in the classical Christian doctrines of the Church of Jesus Christ.
 These beliefs are best summarized in the Apostle's Creed, one of the oldest declarations of basic Christian faith.

 The Apostles’ Creed

 I believe in God, the Father Almighty, Maker of heaven and earth;

 And in Jesus Christ, his only begotten Son, our Lord who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died, and buried; He descended to the dead.
-The third day he rose from the dead; He ascended into heaven, and seated at the right hand of God the Father Almighty.
-From there he shall come to judge the living and the dead.
+The third day he rose from the dead; He ascended into heaven, and is seated at the right hand of God the Father Almighty.
+From there He shall come to judge the living and the dead.
 I believe in the Holy Spirit.
 I believe in the holy universal church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.
 Amen.